BS in Earth Science

-Undergraduate degrees in Earth science require a broad-based background in mathematics, chemistry, and physics, as well as basic training in the Earth sciences.
-The curriculum emphasizes fundamentals and thus provides the background for entry into a number of Earth science professions or graduate schools.
+Our undergraduate degree in Earth Science offers a broad-based background in mathematics, chemistry, and physics, as well as basic training in the Earth Sciences.
+The curriculum provides the background for entry into industry, environmental consultancy, or graduate schools.

 BS in Environmental Science